 Equality Report

-Bentley Wood High school is an above average size comprehensive school for girls in Harrow with currently 1424 students between the ages of 11 and 19.
+Bentley Wood High school is an above average size comprehensive school for girls in Harrow with currently 1375 students between the ages of 11 and 19.
 The school has a very diverse intake of girls from a large catchment area.
-The school location deprivation indicator was in quintile 1 (least deprived) of all schools.
-The pupil base, however, is in quintile 2 (less deprived) of all schools in terms of deprivation.
+The school location deprivation indicator is ‘well below average’.
+The pupil base deprivation, however, is ‘below average’.

 Free school meals